watkinsw/Personal-Website/README.md

-This is my personal site.
+This is my personal site, which I will use as an online note-reference for important ServiceNow Development information.